Sannis/node-mysql-libmysqlclient/README.markdown

 Dependencies
 ------------

-This module tested with Node version v0.2.3.
+This module tested with Node version v0.2.4.
+Also it pass all tests on 0.3.0.

 To build it you must install libmysqlclient library and development files for it.
 Node-waf use mysql_config to determine the paths to the library and header files.